-Where can you find the data you need about your book buyers.
+Where can you find the data you need about your book buyers?

-Sure, Amazon tells you how many books you sold in the US, but that is a massive area.
+Sure, Amazon tells you how many books you sold in the US.
+But that is a massive area.

 I would prefer to know if I sold more books in California than Alaska or Maine.
 Even better, New York or Anchorage.

 How can you access this type of relevant information about your potential market, other than asking the NSA?

-Imagine paying out $1,000 of pay-per-click advertising worldwide, when you could make many more sales by spending $50 on precisely target ads.
+Imagine paying out $1,000 in pay-per-click advertising worldwide, when you could make many more sales by spending $50 on precisely target ads.

-Here are just a few small visual samples of some of the data that is available from Google Analytics.
+Here are just a few small visual samples of some of the available data from Google Analytics.

 Now, what about age and gender?

 Now the information that Amazon and all the other self-publishing platforms will not give you.
-Geographic data, by country AND city.

-This section can be viewed in many ways, revealing detailed information about your social networks, and which ones are the most effective for you.
+This section can be viewed in many ways, revealing detailed information about your social networks and which ones are the most effective for you.

-As you can see from this very small sample I have illustrated above, there in an absolute wealth of data that can be found by using Google Analytics.
+As you can see from this very small sample I have illustrated above, there is an absolute wealth of data that can be found by using Google Analytics.

 What are you waiting for?